 This looked like a real jungle before..now it is almost ready to have real grass planted one day.
 Hopefully soon.

-traced back to Sz, but the fact is that The Sisters have roots there.
-Their father never talked about his childhood.
+his childhood.
 He never could be open about things he saw or did, or about the history of the place.
 He left them a legacy of mystery, but scattered with enough clues that they knew that they needed to come back and fill in some gaps.
 Only together, and only after his death, and only with the support of this group, were they able to dig into their family's past in Sz.
 They came with a videographer to document the experience and so that they could take back their discoveries to their children and their children's children.
 They came with no expectations -- but with a lot of emotion and a lot of questions...and even though they kind of did their own thing and had their own, very personal, experience, the whole energy of the group was affected by them just being there -- as if they the work that they (we) were doing had a name and a face and a real history behind it.

-As far as the other people who were there, everyone had their own reasons
+As far as the other people who were there, everyone had their own reasons -- academic, personal, religious, social.
+But the running theme was that they were doing this for a reason --

 The "After" Party